hitliaomq/CourseProject/README.md

 ![figure](https://github.com/hitliaomq/CourseProject/blob/master/MatMecCal/ScreenShot/Example.png)

-MatMecCal(Materials Mechanics Calculator) is a open source program to handle the force analysis of simple beam and cantilever beam based on MATLAB.
+MatMecCal(Materials Mechanics Calculator) is an open source program to handle the force analysis of simple beam and cantilever beam based on MATLAB.
 It has following features:

 - Object: simple beam and cantilever beam
 - Force Type:  Force(Concentrated or uniformly distributed) and Couple(Concentrated)